Sons of Woman Struck, Killed By LASD Vehicle Sue LA County - NewsBreak

 Sons of Woman Struck, Killed By LASD Vehicle Sue LA County

+Three sons of a 60-year-old woman run over and killed by a vehicle driven by a sheriff's deputy in 2020 in Watts are suing Los Angeles County.kfiam640.iheart.com

-Three sons of a 60-year-old woman run over and killed by a vehicle driven by a sheriff’s deputy in 2020 in Watts are suing Los Angeles County.
-Antwon, Michael and Marcus Land, the offspring of the late Karen Land, brought the suit Friday in Los Angeles Superior Court, also naming as a defendant Deputy Armando Ibarra.
-The suit alleges wrongful death, negligence and civil rights violations and seeks unspecified damages.mynewsla.com
+Three sons of a 60-year-old woman run over and killed by a vehicle driven by a sheriff's deputy in 2020 in Watts are suing Los Angeles County.kfiam640.iheart.com

+More stimulating talk in Los Angeles and Orange County.
+Listen to Jennifer Jones Lee on Wake Up Call, Bill Handel Morning Show, Gary and Shannon, John and Ken, Tim Conway Jr, Coast to Coast AM, KFI News and more on KFI AM 640!https://kfiam640.iheart.com